We get asked “What Is Fast Fashion?” more and more frequently these [strange] days.

 It meant that each season’s look was in the control of the designer.
 The customer’s opinion didn’t count at all, couldn’t count and thus, “high fashion” was always dictated and you had to follow the unwritten rules of the industry in order to be fashionable.

-Fast fashion uses a process known as “trend replication” paired with rapid production and low-end and low-quality material to deliver styles the public loves at a price they can’t resist.
+Fast fashion brands use a process known as “trend replication” paired with rapid production and low-end and low-quality material to deliver styles the public loves at a price they can’t resist.
 Trendy clothing, however, uses synthetic fabrics, ugly supply chains, creates tons of textile waste, and is often very poor quality clothing.

 “With clothing being so cheap, consumers are able to buy more.
 Today, the average American purchases about 70 pieces of clothing each year, but spends less than 3.5 percent of its budget on clothes.
 Now only about 2 percent of clothes sold in the U.S. are made in the U.S.” [source: Treehugger]